vennarshulytz/gitary/README.md

 - Fast and accurate search results
 - Search within code files and Markdown documents

-### 🎨 Excalidraw Drawing Support
+### 🎨 Professional Diagramming Support

-- Built-in **Excalidraw** whiteboard for creating diagrams and sketches
+- **Excalidraw**: Built-in whiteboard for creating beautiful diagrams and sketches
+- **Draw.io**: Professional diagram editor for flowcharts, UML diagrams, network diagrams, and more
-- Draw flowcharts, architecture diagrams, wireframes, and more
+- Draw flowcharts, architecture diagrams, wireframes, system diagrams, and more
 - All drawings saved directly to your Git repository
-- Professional drawing tools with shapes, arrows, and text
+- Professional drawing tools with shapes, arrows, connectors, and text
 - Perfect for technical documentation and visual note-taking

 ### 🤖 AI-Powered Diagram Generation